oliwierptak/everon-logger/README.md

 ## Plugins

 A logger plugin is used to create and configure corresponding monolog handler.
-It has its own configurator accessible in the `LoggerPluginConfigurator`.

 Besides `LoggerPluginInterface` a plugin can also implement `PluginFormatterInterface`, in which case the custom formatter provided by the plugin will be used.